carlharadji/GreggSpeak/README.md

 ## Thesis team and contribution

-**Carl Eugene S. Haradji served as Software Development Lead.** He led software development, developed or integrated major software components, contributed to the computer-vision and recognition pipeline, and integrated application components.
+**Carl Eugene S. Haradji served as Software Development Lead.** Who led the software development, developed or integrated major software components, contributed to the computer-vision and recognition pipeline, and integrated application components.
 The team worked together on system-level implementation, testing,